CleverParty/containers/README.md

 Pro-Tip :-
 (A) When using Django App on localhost , the folowing  commands make life easier :
  -  "ps -ef | grep runserver" and also  "pkill -9 -f runserver" to kill the runserver on the chosen port.

 (B) When using the conda enviroment , on macOS its easier to load into the base python env(base) by using : "source ~/.zshrc" after setting the bash-profile by adding "source ~/.bash_profile" to the ~/.zshrc file.

- - When in the base env, you can change the env by loading the required env through the source command,  and it will work like a charm.
+(C) When in the base env, you can change the env by loading the required env through the source command,  and it will work like a charm.